al-kutub/every-marketplace/plugins/compounding-engineering/commands/work.md

 1. **Final Validation**

-   - Verify all tasks completed in `docs/tasks.csv` (all rows have status "done")
+   - Verify all tasks completed in `docs/tasks.csv` (all rows have status "Completed")
    - Run comprehensive test suite
    - Execute final lint and typecheck
    - Check all deliverables present